Hillsborough disaster: 1989: After Dark (TV discussion programme)

-Further extracts from what Eileen Delaney said can be found on the Hillsborough Justice Campaign website and in Phil Scraton's book Hillsborough: The Truth.
+Further extracts from what Eileen Delaney said on the programme can be found on the Hillsborough Justice Campaign website and in Phil Scraton's book Hillsborough: The Truth.

 1994: The Cook Report

-In 1994 Roger Cook led an investigation into the Hillsborough disaster in a series 9 edition of The Cook Report entitled "Kevin's Mum".
+In 1994 Roger Cook led an investigation into the Hillsborough disaster in Series 9, Episode 3 of The Cook Report entitled "Kevin's Mum".

 1996: Hillsborough (TV drama)

 A television drama, based on the disaster and subsequent events, titled simply Hillsborough, was produced by Granada Television in 1996.
 It won the BAFTA Award for Best Single Drama in 1997.
 The cast included Christopher Eccleston, Annabelle Apsion, Ricky Tomlinson and Mark Womack.
 The film was aired for the first time in 1996, and has been shown four times since then: in 1998, in 2009, in September 2012 (shortly after the release of the findings of the Hillsborough Independent Panel), and again on 1 May 2016 on ITV.

 2009: The Reunion (Radio discussion programme)

 On the 20th anniversary of the disaster, BBC Radio 4 produced an episode of their series The Reunion on the subject of Hillsborough.
 Sue MacGregor brought together a group of people who were involved in the disaster to talk about the events of that day at a time when they were still in the midst of their fight for justice.
 The programme was repeated on 1 May 2016, at the end of the week in which the Hillsborough inquest ruled that the 96 Liverpool football fans died unlawfully.